PortingPivot/Caxton-Mirrored/NOTES.md

             * Add a rectangle for all the text on that line.
         * Add a rectangle for the text selected on `endLine`.
 * Return a new `PageContent` object with the computed data.

+## How do we wrap text?

+The naïve approach: iterate over all possible line breaking points and try to lay out text up to that point.
+When you overflow, get the last successful result and make that a line.
+Repeat until you have no more text.

+This, however, is quadratic with respect to the amount of text that fits in the line.
+Can we do better?

+Proposal:

+* First, lay out the entire text as a single line.
+* Iterate through the `CaxtonText` in logical order, getting the total width of the glyphs.
+* Find the last eligible breaking point that does not exceed the allotted width.
+* (Optional) If that breaking point splits a run and the shaped text is not unsafe to break at that point, then break the shaping results at that point and add them to the cache.
+* Collect the text before that point.
+If it happens to overflow the width in isolation, then use the last break point before the one that was used.
+* Repeat with the rest of the text (using the existing layout results).